SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Overview.md

 ### Session-16
 - Write a shellscript to delete old logfiles which are morethan 14 days old ?
-- Generally we have "cat /etc/passwd" in this we have all the users information like user_id, group_id, user_name etc. So how to read this whole information properly ? or in a structured way, for that we can use IFS (Internal field separator).
-- Write a shellscript to read a file which is in /etc/passwd using IFS ?
-- What is the algorithm for deleting old log files ?
 - Check Disk Usage and Send email for alerts ?
+- Generally we have "cat /etc/passwd" in this, we have all the users information like user_id, group_id, user_name etc. So how to read this whole information properly ? or in a structured way ? for that we can use IFS (Internal field separator).
+- What is the algorithm for deleting old log files ? decide source_dir/search for files/delete.
-- How do you create files with old date in server ?
+- How do you create files with old date in server ? "touch -d 20231201 <anyname.log>"
 - Command to find old logfiles morethan 14 days old with .log extensions only ?
-- Instead of "rm -rf" we used while loop to read "command_output" line by line and then delete.
+- Instead of direct "rm -rf" we used while loop to read "command output" line by line & then delete.
 - Command to check the information about total space and available space on a file system ?
 - How to create a new volume (or) disk in aws console and what is the condition for that ?
-- What are the commands to make the disk into usage ?
-Overview steps of the disk creation.
+- What are the commands to make the disk into usage ? go through the overview steps of the disk creation.
 - Creating disk is the work of "Storage team" not DevOps.
 But just know how it works.
 - How do we find different types of file systems ? using reverse search.
-- How do you mail the above disk usage from linux server ?
-- We will configure the company mail server details to send email alerts.
+- How do you mail the above disk usage from linux server ? we will configure the company mail server details to send email alerts.
-- So we call mail.sh whenever we want to monitor on disk_usage, not only on disk_usage, we can also call for CPU_Utilization, Memory_Utilization etc. For monitoring purpose using shellscripting, because sometimes mailing is not in our control, linux team will give a script like "mail.sh" we can simply call that instead of writing this command "echo "$message" | mail -s "High Disk Usage" info@joindevops.com"
+- So we call mail.sh whenever we want to monitor on disk_usage, not only on disk_usage, we can also call for CPU_Utilization, Memory_Utilization etc for monitoring purpose using shellscript, because sometimes mailing is not in our control, linux team will give a script like "mail.sh" we can simply call that instead of writing this whole command "echo "$message" | mail -s "High Disk Usage" info@joindevops.com"
 - Then how to call mail.sh ? "sh mail.sh" "DevOps Team" "High Disk Usage" "$message" "info@joindevops.com"
   "ALERT High Disk Usage", whatever you write after sh mail.sh is arguments we are passing.
-- How to go all the way to down in config file ? shift+G
+- How to go all the way to down in config file ? "shift+G"
-- How to go all the way to top in config file ? gg
+- How to go all the way to top in config file ? "gg"
-- Basically no need to follow the color coding or formatting, we can just use as it is in mail configuration gmail.MD document, or if your company provides the email configuration document just simply follow that.
+- Basically no need to follow the color coding or formatting, we can just use as it is in mail configuration gmail.MD document (or) if your company provide the email configuration document just simply follow that.
 - So configuring gmail.MD document for sending mails is morethan enough.
 - Monitoring team responsibility is, if websites are down, then monitoring team will send alerts to Developers team.
-- Monitoring team responsibility is, if servers are down, then monitoring team will send alerts to DevOps team.
+If servers are down, then monitoring team will send alerts to DevOps team.

 ### Session-17
-- What is Crontab and why it is useful ?
-Usage of crontab and giving the script location ? crontab -e
+- What is Crontab & why it is useful ?
+Usage of crontab & giving the script location in "crontab -e"
-- How to see the running logs of a Crontab ? tail -f /var/log/cron
+- How to see the running logs of a Crontab ? "tail -f /var/log/cron"
 - What is Optargs in shellscript ? we can control the script behaviour by giving extra inputs to the script using a tool called Optargs.
 - How to set any shellscript as Native Linux Command ? echo $PATH
 - If you install any softwares in these PATHS then, automatically windows (or) linux will pick up from this PATHS only.
-- Generally if you keep your script in "/usr/local/bin" then you NO need to give ".sh"
+- Generally if you keep your script in "/usr/local/bin" location, then you NO need to give ".sh" while executing the shellscript.
 - So "sudo cp 18-greetings.sh /usr/local/bin/greeting (Copied as a greeting name)
 - Give executive access "sudo chmod +x /usr/local/bin/greeting" now if you are in any folder otherthan the script folder also, just run by using name "greeting" (or) greeting -n sai -w good evening.